Suranjan2002/Hacktoberfest-2021-contribute/README.md

 ## As a contributor:
 1) Navigate to [Hacktoberfest-2021-contribute](https://github.com/Suranjan2002/Hacktoberfest-2021-contribute) repository.

 2) Go to `ISSUES` tab.

 3) Look through the `ISSUES` and find the most suitable one.
 You would not be assigned an issue specifically.
 You just have to choose an issue and write a code for that and commit.
 So do not comment for getting an issue assigned.

 4) You will find `FORK` tab on top right corner beside `UNWATCH` and `STAR` *(this will help you in cloning the repo to your own profile)*.

 5) Add a new file to make the changes or edit the existing files.

 6) Remember to commit changes for the issues in the concerned folder of the programming languages that you would be employing to resolve the chosen issue.

 7) You will find a `COMMIT` button below, put a suitable message about the change and press `COMMIT`.

 8) Come back to [Hacktoberfest-2021-contribute](https://github.com/Suranjan2002/Hacktoberfest-2021-contribute) repository (from where you initially forked).

 9) Go to `PULL REQUESTS` tab.

 10) Click on **New Pull Request**.

 11) Give a necessary title and properly formatted description.

 12) Complete the **Pull Request**.

 13) Now patiently wait for this PR (pull request) to get merged.

 14) Keep checking if the owner of the repository has suggested you to make some changed so that it can be merged.

 15) Remember, if the PR is not merged, your submission will not be counted.

 16) Navigate to the official [Hacktoberfest](https://hacktoberfest.digitalocean.com/) By Digital Ocean website and check your contributions after almost an hour to see that it has been sent for review.

 17) After every PR do not forget to fetch and merge the forked repository in you GitHub account.
 Keep it updated with the main repository to avoid any trouble.

 ---
-# ✨ALL THE BEST EVERYONE!!
-LET'S GET CONTRIBUTING!!✨
+# ✨ ALL THE BEST EVERYONE 👍🏻!!
+LET'S GET CONTRIBUTING!!🤩✨